shoplive/ios-sdk-sample/README.md

 // MainViewController.swift
 class MainViewController: UIViewController {
 ...
 override func viewDidLoad() {
 super.viewDidLoad()
 // Initialize the Shoplive Android SDK using the prepared Access Key.
 ShopLive.configure(with: "{AccessKey}")

 // Play the video using the campaign key.
 ShopLive.play(with: "{CampaignKey}")

 // Starts a muted campaign as an in-app PIP.
-        ShopLive.preview(with: "{CampaignKey}", completion: nil)
+ShopLive.preview(with: "{CampaignKey}", completion: nil) }
-    }
 ...
 }
 ```

-### 3 How to running Pip(Picture-in-Picture) mode
+### 3 How to run Pip(Picture-in-Picture) mode
 When performing other tasks while watching a campaign, users can switch to picture-in-picture mode.

 - <B>Switching in-app PIP(picture-in-picture) mode</B>